Advice

 When approaching someone you believe is living with dementia and needs help, consider the following:

-- Get close enough that you’re able to hear each other and make eye contact, but not so close that you’re in their personal space or are making them feel uncomfortable.
+- Get close enough that you’re able to hear each other and make eye contact, but not so close that you’re in their personal space.

 - Use short, simple sentences and avoid complicated questions.
 Use simple language and ask one question at a time.

-It might help to wait with them in a café, shop or other public place so they feel safe.
+It might help to wait with the person in a café, shop or other public place.

 What can carers do to help people who walk about?